realnimish/FracNL/README.md

     * Refine the frontend & Improve the UX.
     * Search and sort feature for finding listed loans.
-    * Add off-chain notification system to notify users on update.
+    * Add off-chain notification system to notify users on updates.
     * Improved analytics

     and many more…